ray-islam/ray-islam.github.io/book.md

 <b>-	Fiona J McEvoy,</b> AI ethics writer, researcher, speaker, and thought leader | Founder, YouTheData.com | Women in AI Ethics™ – Hall of Fame.
 <br>
    <br>
-“AI is here to stay, and the US government knows this...The U.S. White House recognizes the importance, impacts, and inherent risks associated with this perplexing topic.
-Fortunately, this book will be an essential resource to those responsible for taking on the ever-present cyber security threats in the midst of this emerging AI landscape..”
+“...The U.S. White House recognizes the importance, impacts, and inherent risks associated with this perplexing topic.
+Fortunately, this book will be an essential resource ...”
 <b>-	Jared Linder,</b> IT Program Manager for the Export-Import Bank of the United States.
 <br>
    <br>